ksharry/ksharry/English.md

    + Present Simple Yes/No Questions - do/does + subject + infinitive without 'to'. / Does Mahmood read the news online every day?
    + Present Continuous Wh- Questions - question word + am/is/are + subject + verb-ing. / What are you doing?
    + Present Continuous Yes/No Questions - am/is/are + subject + verb-ing. / Is it raining?
+20. film
+    + vocabulary
+      + ic/ical-adjective
+        + classic經典/classical古典
+        + historic歷史性/historical與過去故事相關的人
+        + economic貨幣金融相關的經濟/economical物超所值的經濟
+    + grammer
+      1. present simple
+         + usually, sometimes, always, and often
+      2. present continuous
+         + at the moment, this year, these days
+      3. present perfect
+         + ever and never.
+Have you ever been
+      4. past simple
+         + two days ago, yesterday,and last month
+      5. present perfect
+         + for and since
+      6. present continuous for future arrangements
+         + going to with an infinitive verb
 21. Indirect questions
     + Do you know if/whether + questions
     + Do you know if this coffee is for everyone?